Harish-Chandra modules for map and affine Lie superalgebras: Parabolic induction theorem

 Since $\mathfrak{g}^i_V$ is a good Levi subalgebra, we have a isomorphism where $\mathfrak{z}$ is a subalgebra of the Cartan subalgebra $\h$ of $\g$, and $\mathfrak{l} \cong \bigoplus_{r=1}^k \mathfrak{l}^r$ is a direct sum of certain simple finite-dimensional Lie superalgebras where at most one $\mathfrak{l}^i$ has nontrivial odd part (see \cite{DMP00, DMP04} for a complete list of good Levi subalgebras).
 Since $\mathfrak{z}$ is a subalgebra of $\h$, $W$ is simple as a $\g^i_V \otimes A$-module if and only if $W$ is simple as a $\mathfrak{l} \otimes A$-module.
 Since at most one $\mathfrak{l}^i$ has nontrivial odd part, Theorem \ref{proposition:simpleofsumistensor} implies that where $W_r$ is a simple finite weight module over $\mathfrak{l}^r\otimes A$ for each $r=1,\dots,k$.
 By definition, all even roots on $\Delta^i_V$ are injective.
 By Proposition \ref{proposition:twocasesparte1}, each $W_r$ is a bounded $\mathfrak{l}^r\otimes A$-module.
 Therefore, $W$ is bounded $\g_V^i \otimes A$-module, due to the orthogonality between $\mathfrak{l}^r$ and $\mathfrak{l}^s$. \end{proof}

 \begin{definition}[Cuspidal modules] Let $V$ be a simple weight $\cG$-module.
-When there is a proper triangular decomposition $T$ of $\cG$ and a simple $\cG_T^0$-module $W$ such that $V \cong L_{T}(W)$, we say $V$ is parabolic induced.
-If $V$ is not parabolic induced, we call $V$ \emph{cuspidal}.
+When there is a proper triangular decomposition $T$ of $\cG$ and a simple $\cG_T^0$-module $W$ such that $V \cong L_{T}(W)$, we say $V$ is parabolically induced.
+If $V$ is not parabolically induced, we call $V$ \emph{cuspidal}.
 If $\cG$ admits cuspidal modules we say $\cG$ is a cuspidal superalgebra. \end{definition}

-By Theorem \ref{theorem:moduleisinduced}, every finite weight $\mathcal{G}$-module is either cuspidal, or it is isomorphic to some parabolic induced module of the form $L_T(W)$ with $W$ being a bounded $\mathcal{G}_T^0$-module.
-However, it is not the case that every parabolic induced module constructed in this way is a finite weight $\mathcal{G}$-module, as can be seen in the following example.
+By Theorem \ref{theorem:moduleisinduced}, every finite weight $\mathcal{G}$-module is either cuspidal, or it is isomorphic to some parabolically induced module of the form $L_T(W)$ with $W$ being a bounded $\mathcal{G}_T^0$-module.
+However, it is not the case that every parabolically induced module constructed in this way is a finite weight $\mathcal{G}$-module, as can be seen in the following example.

 \begin{example} Let $\g$ be a basic classical Lie superalgebra and $A = \kc [t]$.
 Any usual triangular decomposition $\Delta = \Delta^+\cup \Delta^-$ defines a triangular decomposition $T$ of $\Delta$ in the sense of Definition~\ref{def:TD}.
 In particular, we have $\mathcal{G}_T^0= \h \otimes \kc[t]$.
-Fix a nonzero element $h\in \h$, and let $\Lambda: \h \otimes \kc[t]\rightarrow \kc$ be a linear functional satisfying $\Lambda(h \otimes t^k )=k$ for all $k \geq 0$.
+Fix a nonzero element $h\in \h$, and let $\Lambda: \h \otimes \kc[t]\rightarrow \kc$ be a linear functional satisfying $\Lambda(h \otimes t^k )= \frac{1}{k+1}$ for all $k \geq 0$.
 The 1-dimensional $\mathcal{G}^0_T$-module $\kc v_{\Lambda}$ defined by $xv_{\Lambda} = \Lambda(x)v_{\Lambda}$ is a simple $\mathcal{G}_T^0$-module with finite-dimensional weight-spaces, but the simple highest weight $\mathcal{G}$-module $L_T(\kc v_{\Lambda})$ does not have finite-dimensional weight spaces by \cite[Theorem 4.16]{Sav14}. \end{example}